I am a writer, theatre artist, educator, and public historian.

 My first book, Distant Relations: How My Ancestors Colonized North America, was shortlisted for the 2000 Writers’ Trust Shaughnessy Cohen Prize for Political Writing.

 With Ange Loft of Jumblies Theatre, I also cowrote The Talking Treaties Spectacle, a Jumblies Theatre community arts performance focused on Toronto area treaties and their contemporary significance, first performed at Fort York as part of the Indigenous Arts Festival in June 2017 and remounted October 4-7, 2018.
-A spin-off art and video installation, By These Presents: “Purchasing” Toronto, will be launched September 21, 2019 as part of the first Toronto Biennial of Art.
+A spin-off art and video installation, By These Presents: “Purchasing” Toronto, runs September 21 – December 1, 2019 as part of the first Toronto Biennial of Art.

 I have a number of other projects on the go!